Common SEO MistakeUpdated: November 9, 2025By Tong

 On-page SEO involves optimizing the elements on the page itself.
 These signals provide crucial context to search engine crawlers.
 Neglecting them is like serving a gourmet meal on a paper plate; the presentation detracts from the quality of what's inside.
 As detailed in Backlinko's definitive guide on On-Page SEO, these elements work together to create a cohesive and powerful signal of relevance.

 The impact of these elements is not trivial.
 For example, research on organic click-through rates shows that the #1 result in Google gets an average CTR of 27.6%.
-A compelling title tag and meta description can be the difference between earning that top click or being ignored.
+A compelling title tag and search snippet can be the difference between earning that top click or being ignored.

 Many of these elements blur the line with technical SEO.
 Ignoring them can lead to simple technical SEO mistakesthat silently throttle your traffic potential.